Properly Establishing and Managing Your Project Management Office Benefits Your Project Teams and the Success of Your Organization...

 Once the revised PMO charter is approved you should take stock of the “health” of the current projects.
 I recommend the following steps (most likely you will perform these activities during your 2nd and 3rd month):

-Once you obtain a complete, re-baselined view of all projects, present the view to the PMO Governance Team.
-Make any "going-forward" recommendations and obtain approvals (and any required budget and/or resource adjustments).
 These steps and the control exercised by you, as the PMO Lead, will depend on the level of authority expressed in the PMO Charter.

 Determining the Project Office success criteria will depend on whether you are inheriting an existing PMO or establishing a new one.